carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 {: .language-python}
 <img src="../fig/20-crop-raster-well-buffers-over-raster-05.png" title="Raster croped by buffer around wells" width="512" style="display: block; margin: auto;" />

-The red dots grow larger, which means they are converted from point to buffer polygons.
+The red dots have grown larger indicating the conversion from point to buffer polygons.

 > ## Exercise: Select the raster data around the wells
 > Now we have the buffer polygons around the groudwater monitoring wells, i.e. `wells_buffer`.
 Can you crop the image `raster_clip` to the buffer polygons?
 Can you visualize the results of cropping?